zitadel/example-quote-generator-app/README.md

 ### Obtain an access token via service user

 1. Create a service user as instructed [here]([https://github.com/zitadel/examples-api-access-and-token-introspection/tree/main/service-user-client-credentials](https://github.com/zitadel/examples-api-access-and-token-introspection/tree/main/service-user-client-credentials#2-create-a-service-user-with-client-credentials-in-zitadel-)https://github.com/zitadel/examples-api-access-and-token-introspection/tree/main/service-user-client-credentials#2-create-a-service-user-with-client-credentials-in-zitadel-).
 You can skip creating the role and authorization.
-2. Obtain a token by running the client-credentials-token-generator.py as instructed [here] (https://github.com/zitadel/examples-api-access-and-token-introspection/tree/main/service-user-client-credentials#3-generate-a-token-).
+2. Obtain a token by running the client-credentials-token-generator.py as instructed [here](https://github.com/zitadel/examples-api-access-and-token-introspection/tree/main/service-user-client-credentials#3-generate-a-token-).
 You can perform the instructions in this directory in a different terminal.

 ### Test the API with the access token